 Assignments will usually be returned to students no later than one week after they were due.
-At the end of the semester, unreturned course work will be available for pickup in the Religion Department office in Anderson 107 for 30 days after the official date that grades are posted by the registrar.
-After this time, they will be recycled.
+At the end of the semester, any unreturned course work on paper that is not pickup in the Religion Department office within 30 days will be shredded and recycled.